Skip to main content

 • Bumps that do not improve or consistently worsen

-• Vision changes such as becoming blurry or impaired.
+• Vision changes such as blurriness or impaired sight.

 • Bumps become increasingly painful.